 “Beethoven was fond of his Fantasy in G minor and played it often, but strangely enough, it remains unloved.
 Some say that it’s ‘bad’ Beethoven, but I don’t think so.
 In it, we find a lot of his own personality – his fierce temperament, and his great sense of humor, which was not always very refined.
 It’s like a joke built on scales!
 First of all, there is a kind of long phrase that is constantly interrupted by scales going up and down.
 There are collages of ideas and then, in the middle, the arrival of a theme very close to the principal theme of the slow movement of the Emperor Concerto (which dates from the same period), followed by seven variations.
 At the end, the scales come back.
 They go down and up again, and finally meet each other – and this ends the work humorously and in a good mood.
 It’s unique!
 This fantasy may look clumsy, but it is very endearing.
 I start the program with it because it unleashes the adrenaline.
 It’s a kind of catharsis of energy.
 Then you feel calmer and you can play more introverted music.
 I like to create a very strong contrast after this Fantasy, by playing immediately afterwards Beethoven’s most atmospheric work, the Moonlight Sonata.

-The Sonata No. 21, the ‘Waldstein‘, I have played it since my very first recital in New York in 1944.
+I have played the Sonata No. 21, the ‘Waldstein’ since my very first recital in New York in 1944.
 Ever since then, I have played it hundreds of times.
 I hope I have improved.
 It can touch everyone and has a direct impact on the public.
 It is one of Beethoven’s greatest achievements.
 It is a very positive work, which stands for, as he often does, the triumph of the mind and of human will.
 It is probably one of his works which most impetuously affirms this conviction.
 That is why it is in C major.
 There are so many repeated notes, just like an obsession, exactly as in the Fifth Symphony.
 He is stating to us his absolute conviction that reason, goodwill, and generosity are genuine qualities of humanity, and that they help to overcome adversity.
 He affirms his faith that the oppressed will triumph and free themselves, like in Fidelio.
 We are induced to believe in the victory of the human spirit, even if history and the present time constantly prove that this is not true.”

 “I had listened to Serkin playing the Sonata No. 24 in F sharp major Opus 78 in a recital and I worked on it with him.
 I put it sometimes in my programs, but I soon felt that this sonata was too intimate to be performed in big halls.
 It seems as though Beethoven composed this only for himself and his dedicatee, Therese von Brunswick.
 There is such tenderness in the first movement!
 I like to quote Hans von Bülow about its first bars: ‘Beethoven would be immortal even if he had written only these four bars’.
 As for the final, it is certainly short, but it is monstrously difficult!”